 PC Ports

 There are lots of external devices that you can connect to your computer.
 All external devices connect to the computer's system unit via cables and ports (where a "port" is the slot into which you plug a cable).
 Unless you're using a portable computer, you probably have several external devices attached to your computer already, including a mouse, keyboard, monitor, microphone, and speakers, as in Figure 1.
+Figure 1: Computer (system unit) and attached external devices.

 Whatever external devices you have, they're all connected to the system unit (where the actual "computing" takes place) via cables.
 Each cable plugs into a specific port on the system unit.
 The ports are usually on the back of the system unit.
 But they can be on front or side as well.
+Everything has a name, even (believe it or not) those little plugs on the back of your computer.
+Figure 2 shows examples of some ports.
+But your computer's ports won't necessarily be the same.

 Figure 2: Examples of ports